robex2005/MorphHomeX/README.md

 1. Open HACS in your Home Assistant instance.
 2. Go to **Frontend** (the three-dot menu in the top right).
 3. Select **Custom repositories**.
-4. Add the URL of this repository ( https://github.com/robex2005/NeumorphixHome ) and choose **Theme** as the category.
+4. Add the URL of this repository (https://github.com/robex2005/MorphHomeX) and choose **Theme** as the category.
 5. Search for **MorphHomeX** in HACS and install it.
 6. Restart Home Assistant.

 ### Manual

 1. Download the `themes/` folder from this repository.
-2. Copy `morphhomex.yaml`, `morphhomex-inset.yaml` and `morphhomex-ash.yaml` into your Home Assistant `config/themes/` directory.
+2. Copy `morphhomex.yaml`, `morphhomex-inset.yaml` into your Home Assistant `config/themes/` directory.
 3. Restart Home Assistant.

 ## Configuration